 Turtles are one of the most quickly diminishing vertebrates in the wild, and many different species go extinct or come closer to it every year.
 By choosing a turtle species to keep that is declining in the wild, you can contribute to the conservation of the species.

 Some turtle species are rarer than others, often making them more expensive, however, keeping them keeps the population alive in case they go extinct in the wild.
 Keeping native species of turtle can ensure their populations in captivity exist and will continue for generations to come.
 Conservation is the goal for nearly all turtle keepers.

 8 Reasons Why Turtles DO NOT Make Good Pets

 Though there are various reasons why turtles make excellent pets, there are more reasons why they are not great pets for everyone.
 This often surprises most people, especially prospective turtle owners.

 Turtles, primarily, can be messy creatures.
 Aquatic species of turtle in particular often make a mess of the foods that they eat.
 Although they accept plenty of different types of food items, they won’t hesitate to rip and tear, even at pellets, in the water.
 This can lead to diminishing water quality and a potentially smelly mess of the water.

-Without proper filtration, water changes, and cleaning of the filter media, a turtle enclosure will quickly turn into cloudy or green water with an unhappy and unhealthy turtle.
+Without proper filtration, water changes, and filter media cleaning, a turtle enclosure will quickly turn into cloudy or green water with an unhappy and unhealthy turtle.
 Besides making a mess of their food, turtles create a lot of waste after eating their food.
-Heavy filtration is required to properly break the waste down and keep your water clean and clear.
+Heavy filtration is required to break the waste down properly and keep your water clean and clear.

 📚 Read More >> How To Fix Cloudy Turtle Tank